This Fact Sheet is not relevant in your region

 find out what your landlord can do to get back unpaid rent.

-Also see our Coronavirus advice and support.
-It has extra information about temporary measures and support that may be available for you and your business.
+Also see our Coronavirus advice and help fact sheet.
+It has extra information about temporary measures that are in place and support that may be available for you and your business.

 What is a lease?